Amundsen–Scott South Pole Station

-The Amundsen–Scott South Pole Station is the United States scientific research station at the South Pole of the Earth.
+The Amundsen–Scott South Pole Station is a United States scientific research station at the South Pole of the Earth.
 It is the southernmost point under the jurisdiction (not sovereignty) of the United States.
 The station is located on the high plateau of Antarctica at 2,835 m above sea level.
 It is administered by the Office of Polar Programs of the National Science Foundation, specifically the United States Antarctic Program (USAP).
-It is named in honor of Norwegian Roald Amundsen and Briton Robert F. Scott, who led separate teams that raced to become the first to the pole in the early 1900s.
+It is named in honor of Norwegian Roald Amundsen and Briton Robert F. Scott, leaders of the competing first and second expeditions to reach the pole, in the summer of 1911–1912.

-The original Amundsen–Scott Station was built by Navy Seabees for the federal government of the United States during November 1956, as part of its commitment to the scientific goals of the International Geophysical Year, an effort lasting from January 1957 through June 1958 to study, among other things, the geophysics of the polar regions of Earth.
+The original Amundsen–Scott Station was built by Navy Seabees for the federal government of the United States during November 1956, as part of its commitment to the scientific goals of the International Geophysical Year, an effort lasting from January 1957 to June 1958 to study, among other things, the geophysics of the polar regions of Earth.

 Before November 1956, there was no permanent artificial structure at the pole, and practically no human presence in the interior of Antarctica.
 The few scientific stations in Antarctica were near its coast.
 The station has been continuously occupied since it was built and has been rebuilt, expanded, and upgraded several times.

 The station is the only inhabited place on the surface of the Earth from which the Sun is continuously visible for six months; it is then continuously dark for the next six months, with approximately two days of averaged dark and light, twilight, namely the equinoxes.
 These are, in observational terms, called one extremely long "day" and one equally long "night".
 During the six-month "day", the angle of elevation of the Sun above the horizon varies incrementally.
 The Sun reaches a rising position throughout the September equinox, and then it is apparent highest at the December solstice which is summer solstice for the south, setting on the March equinox.

 During the six-month polar night, air temperatures can drop below -73 °C and blizzards are more frequent.
 Between these storms, and regardless of the weather for wavelengths unaffected by drifting snow, the roughly 5 3/4 months of ample darkness and dry atmosphere make the station an excellent site for astronomical observations.

 The number of scientific researchers and members of the support staff housed at the Amundsen–Scott Station has always varied seasonally, with a peak population of around 150 in the summer operational season from October to February.
-In recent years the wintertime population has been around 50 people.
+In recent years, the wintertime population has been around 50 people.
+Supplies come seasonally, during the warm season by Air or by the South Pole Traverse after it is opened; this traverse links the station to Scott Base and McMurdo Station on Ross Island since 2005 and reduces the number of flights in.
+Much of the logistical support for the South Pole Station flows through McMurdo which has the farthest south port, Winter's Bay.